Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 Ivonne was kidnapped and trafficked to Gullenshire when she was a child, where she was sold to be an escort girl.
 Moreau found her by chance, and by then he had risen to power in [[the Network]], and he used his leverage to free her from her abusers.
 She kept working independently under Moreau's protection and eventually climbed the ladder and established herself as a respected courtesan and performer.

 ## Louis Jean Moreau
-[[monsters:Louis Jean Moreau]] is the right hand of a crime syndicate called [[the Network]].
+[[monsters:Louis Jean Moreau]] is a drow elf, and the right hand of a crime syndicate called [[the Network]].
 He is shrewed as he is handsome, and he is rightfully feared by all who know his name.

 [:adventures/louis-jean-moreau:]